Page loading ... Please wait.

 Turn the dough out onto your work surface and gather it into a ball.
 Divide the dough into two equal pieces, flatten each portion into a disk, cover with plastic wrap, and refrigerate for 30 minutes to one hour before using.
 This will chill the butter and allow the gluten in the flour to relax.

 While the pastry is chilling, line two baking sheets with parchment paper.
 Once the pastry has chilled sufficiently, remove the two disks of pastry from the refrigerator and divide each disk into four equal portions (you will have eight portions altogether).
 On a lightly floured surface, roll each portion of pastry into a 7 inch (18 cm) circle.
 Place the eight pastry circles (four on each sheet) onto the prepared baking sheets and cover with plastic wrap.
-Place the covered baking sheets in the refrigerator to firm up the pastry while you prepare the filling.
+Place the covered baking sheets in the refrigerator to firm the pastry while you prepare the filling.

 Filling: In a large bowl, combine the cut up rhubarb, cut strawberries, flour, and sugar.